Questfall/docs/quest-mining/completion/rpg-items/items.md

 Example: Common boots start with `+0.1` aspect and gain `+0.1` aspect per level.
 If they reach level `10` as Common, they have `+1.0` stored aspect.
 If they are then upgraded to Rare, the stored `+1.0` remains, and future level-ups add `+0.3` aspect each.
 {% endhint %}

 When the character is calculated, total equipped aspect is added to the same attribute after character points and direct attribute grants.
-The stored aspect keeps one decimal place, while the final attribute total is rounded down when the character model needs an integer attribute value.
+The stored aspect and final attribute total keep one decimal place.

 {% hint style="info" %}
-$$BaseAttribute=CharacterPoints+AttributeGrants$$
+$$BaseAttribute=CharacterPoints+DirectAttributeGrants$$

-$$AttributeScore=floor(BaseAttribute+TotalEquippedAspect)$$
+$$AttributeTotal=round(BaseAttribute+TotalEquippedAspect,1)$$
 {% endhint %}

-Aspect-targeting perks can still boost matching item aspect before the total equipped aspect is added to the character attribute.
+Aspect-targeting perks and Overlevel can still modify matching item aspect before the total equipped aspect is added to the character attribute.

 ***